-Welcome to the Oregon ASIST and safeTALK website!
-The Association of Oregon Community Mental Health Programs (AOCMHP), with funding support from the Oregon Health Authority/Health Systems Division, administers ASIST and safeTALK as a statewide project to significantly increase the number of Oregonians who are prepared to prevent suicide.
-This project is focused on growing local capacity for two evidence-based suicide prevention trainings – ASIST (Applied Suicide Intervention Skills Training) and safeTALK.
+Welcome to the Oregon ASIST website!
+The Association of Oregon Community Mental Health Programs (AOCMHP), with funding support from the Oregon Health Authority/Health Systems Division, administers ASIST as a statewide project to significantly increase the number of Oregonians who are prepared to prevent suicide.
+This project is focused on growing local capacity of evidence-based suicide prevention training – ASIST (Applied Suicide Intervention Skills Training).
 The goal is to ensure training is available for those who have regular contact with youth ages 10-24 years old who may have thoughts of suicide.
 Go to the ABOUT section for more information about this project.

 UPDATE – As of November 2020, this project has shifted its focus in response to the COVID-19 pandemic which limits both of these in-person only trainings.
 To fill the suicide intervention space, Oregon Health Authority, through a partnership with Oregon Pediatric Society, brought forth a virtual training option – Youth SAVE (Suicide Assessment in Virtual Environments).
 This exciting development does mean that focus on safeTALK has decreased.
 While safeTALK is still an important training, it is unknown when or if safeTALK will come back into focus.
 Contact Tim for more information.